GSA-TTS/FAC/docs/architecture/decisions/0010-file-uploads.md

 ## Context

 The FAC will need to support file uploads and file storage.
 In order to support this, the FAC backend will need to validate the size and type of uploaded files, and scan each file with an antimalware tool.
+The frontend will need to provide a file upload UI component, a success/failure indication, and client side validation.

 ## Decision